ctaylo21/jarvis/README.md

 <img src="http://i.imgur.com/QkN0bpN.png" title="Gvim Screenshot"/></a>
 Beautiful, isn't it?

-### Installation
-Simply type this into your CLI

-<code>curl -L https://raw.github.com/ctaylo21/jarvis/master/install.sh | sh </code>

-<b>Warning</b>: This will move your .vim directory to .vim.bkp.

-<b>This will install a copy of jarvis in you current directory</b> so be aware of that when you run the above code.
-After it backs up the ~/.vim directory it will create a symlink from ~/.vim to where you installed jarvis.

-After this script runs you should be ready to go aside from the dependencies listed below.
-Any custom changes can be put in a file called vimrc.local inside of your jarvis directory.
-If the file doesn't exists when you run the above script it will copy the vimrc.custom file to vimrc.local so you can get started with a few custom options like font and colorscheme.
-Feel free to make any changes you want here as they won't be overwritten when you do a git pull.

 ###Dependencies
 <ol>
   <li><a href="http://ctags.sourceforge.net/">Ctags</a> - Ctags is required for a few of the plugins.
 After you have it installed, if you have a project located at  <code>~/code/project1</code> you can run this command: <code>ctags -R -f ~/.vim/mytags/project1 ~/code/project1</code> to have ctags recursively generate a tags file for your project located at <code>~/code/project1</code> and then place that tags file in <code>~/.vim/mytags/project1</code>.
 It's not required to do this but storing tag files in folders named after the project they represent is a nice way of keeping things organized.
 The final step is to run <code>:set tags=~/.vim/mytags/project1</code> inside of Vim.